optifat/chess_engine/README.md

 As input data we use Forsyth–Edwards Notation (FEN)
 For more info:       <link>https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation
 "rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq" (default input FEN) - chess starting position
+enPassant array shows, if this move is possible.
+First 8 cells - move to the third horizontal, other 8 - sixth horizontal